|Nutrition Facts (per serving)|

 Serve the cookies warm or at room temperature.
 If you have any leftovers (doubtful, once you taste them), store them on a plate for a day or two or in a sealed container at room temperature.

-- 1 cup ricotta cheese (whole milk or part skim milk)
+1 cup whole milk or part skim ricotta

 Heat the oven to 350 F. Line a baking sheet with parchment paper or a silicone baking mat.